 If there’s a chance you an snag one of these–do it!
 Many times the perks seem small, like a .25% reduction in interest, but that quarter percent can mean hundreds or even thousands of dollars over the life of your student loan.

-4. Make payments every two weeks
+4. Make payments every two weeks to pay off your loans faster

 You don’t necessarily have to double your payment to make a dent in your loans.
 By paying every two weeks rather than once per month, you could slightly reduce the interest that accrues, and you’ll also end up making one extra payment over the course of the year.